 In 2024, she received a Special Prize at the Cesti Competition and sang the title role in the modern premiere of Fux’s Regina Saba, conducted by Stefan Gottfried at the Austrian Academy of Sciences, earning the Fux Prize.
 That same year, she was selected for the Accademia Vivaldi at the Fondazione Giorgio Cini in Venice.

-Gaja Vittoria also collaborated with the University of Sydney on the international research project Belcanto Rediscovered, contributing to the Beautiful Singing in Vienna symposium.
+Gaja Vittoria has also collaborated with the University of Sydney on the international research project Belcanto Rediscovered, contributing to the Beautiful Singing in Vienna symposium.
 Her work focused on emulating historical recordings to better understand and revive 19th-century vocal aesthetics and performance practices.

-In 2019, she performed Susanna (Le nozze di Figaro) at Teatro Comunale di Pergine Valsugana, Giannetta (L’elisir d’amore) with Piccolo Opera Festival FVG and Jerusalem Opera, covered Isabella (L’inganno felice) at Panicale Opera Festival, and sang Serpina (La serva padrona) at Cantiere all’Opera.
+In 2021, she joined the Rossini in Wildbad Festival Academy and sang Despina in a cinematic version of Così fan tutte directed by Mauro Trombetta.
+She made her stage debut as Despina at Teatro Savoia in Campobasso in 2020.
+In 2019, she performed Susanna (Le nozze di Figaro) at Teatro Comunale di Pergine Valsugana, Giannetta (L’elisir d’amore) with Piccolo Opera Festival FVG and Jerusalem Opera, covered the role of Isabella (L’inganno felice) at the Panicale Opera Festival, and sang Serpina (La serva padrona) at Cantiere all’Opera.